KirthGersenClone/product-preview-card-component-main/README.md

 I am still figuring out how to publish my solutions to the Frontend Mentor site / Github.

-## product-preview-card
+## Product-preview-card

 When I did the first excercise, I was having diffictulty with stacking a picture upon a text.
 But when I copied the Josh Comeau CSS-reset, it worked wonders.

-## new things I experimented with
+## New things I experimented with

 So one of the things I wanted to learn doing this excercise was CSS custom properties.
-So with the help of the MDN website I read the article "Using CSS custom properties (variables)".
+So with the help of the MDN website and by reading the article "Using CSS custom properties (variables)" I gave my colours and fonts a variable name.

 Another interesting feature was to change the picture on the page when hitting a certain width.
 So I came in contact with media query, and yet again I consulted the MDN website.